Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: First return maps

 \section{First return maps}

-In this section, we introduce the formulas of the first return maps of non-degenerate saddle-focus and double-focus heterodimensional cycles, which are obtained in \cite{LT21}.
-For that, we first define the required non-degeneracy conditions.
+In this section, we present the formulas obtained in \cite{LT21} for the first return maps of non-degenerate saddle-focus and double-focus heterodimensional cycles.
+The proofs of our main results are based on the analysis of these formulas.